adambenhassen/reVCDOS/README.md

 - 📦 ~4,310 model/texture files (~150MB)
 - 🔊 ~9,940 sound effects (~50MB)

-Assets are cached in `vcsky/fetched/` for future use.
+Assets are cached in the OS temp folder (or custom `-dir` path) for future use.

 ---